Tiny Pretty Things Ending, Explained

 The season finale, titled ‘Push Comes to Shove’, answers most of the questions that the show has asked in the course of the ten episodes and poses a few new ones, just to pique the audiences’ interest in the next season.
 Cassie has woken up from the coma and told beat cop Isabel Cruz (Jess Salgueiro) that it was Bette who pushed her on that day.
 In the penultimate episode, Bette gets arrested.
 The finale starts in the interrogation room with Cruz and Bette, but their conversation is interrupted by the arrival of Bette’s mother, Katrina (Michelle Nolden).

 It is revealed that Bette sent the white flower to Neveah just to intimidate her.
 She later moves in with Matteo (Alexander Eling) and his family.
 With Bette out for good from the performance, Ramon replaces her with June, the only other dancer who knows the solo steps.
-The opening night is a huge success, which finally earns June her mother’s approval.
+The opening night is a huge success, which finally earns June’s mother’s approval.
 Elsewhere, Neveah unsuccessfully tries to convince Cassie to tell the truth about who really caused her fall.

 Who Pushed Cassie?

 Despite her success, June soon learns that she is to be replaced by Delia.
 As she watches the other woman perform the routine, things suddenly click in her head, and she remembers that Delia was the one who pushed Cassie.
 When she tells Bette and Neveah this, Bette’s hazy memory from that night finally clears up.
 Taking advantage of her drunkenness, her sister convinced her that they were together that night.
-She is horrified when she finds out that her mother knew about this all along and hid it because of her own ambition of replacing Monique as the director of Archer.
+She is horrified when she finds out that her mother has known about this all along and has hidden it because of her own ambition of replacing Monique as the director of Archer.

-Katrina demands that Bette makes this sacrifice for the family and does not reveal the truth.
+Katrina demands that Bette make this sacrifice for the family and does not reveal the truth.
 Disheartened, Bette goes to the rooftop of the same building but is persuaded by her sister not to jump.
 Delia reveals that what happened to Cassie was an accident.
 She had just found out that Ramon was having an affair with Cassie after the latter left a white rose and was angry.
 The two sisters agree to help their mother gain what she wants.

 The Apparent Downfall of Madame Dubois